jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/externalDocumentOnEnvelope/externalDocumentOnEnvelope.rst

 .. note:: If the external document contains E-ink signature the option "Keep signatures and fields" will be unavailable.
 In this case, it is impossible to retain built-in signatures.

-4. Depending on the selected option, the PDF document will be rendered, and you can continue working with the envelope in the usual manner.
+4. Depending on the selected option, the PDF document will be rendered, and you can continue working with the envelope in the usual manner

 External document signing process
 =================================